bnclabs/gofast/docs/gettingstarted.md

 as light-weight as possible.
 In other-words, it should quickly return back to the caller, or else it will impact the latency and eventually throughput.

+**IMPORTANT: Both sides must close the stream to release the stream object back to the transport**

 **DefaultSettings**

 It is possible to tune gofast transport for latency, throughput, and memory